mirkomarras/dl-master-voices/README.md

 sbatch ./notebooks/run_jupyterlab_cpu.sbatch
 ```

-Open the file .slurm file and look for a line similar to the following to get the PORT and the LINK:
+Open the file .slurm file automatically created in ./notebooks and look for a line similar to the following to get the PORT and the LINK:
 ```
 ...
 ```